anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You must welcome change as the rule but not as your ruler.
+Quote: Nature and books belong to the eyes that see them.

-By: Denis Waitley
+By: Ralph Waldo Emerson